Use Repeat actions in Shortcuts on iPhone or iPad

-For example, a Repeat action that runs four times and contains a Get Latest Photos action outputs the most recent photo saved to Photos in each iteration of the loop.
-After all four iterations run, the outputs are gathered together, and a list of four identical photos is created.
-The four photos become the output of the Repeat action as a whole, and are then passed to the next action after the repeat loop.
+For example, a Repeat action that runs four times and contains a Get Latest Photos action, outputs the most recent photo saved to Photos in each iteration of the loop.
+After all four iterations run, the output is gathered together and a list of four identical photos is created.
+The four photos become the output of the Repeat action as a whole and are then passed to the next action after the repeat loop.

 To learn more about the flow of inputs and outputs, see Intro to how shortcuts work on iPhone and iPad.